Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Quantum Simulation in the Light Front

 \subsection{Measurement}

-From eq.~\eqref{pdfour} we immediately see that the determination of PDFs values at a fixed total light-front momentum $K$ can be accomplished by estimation of single-mode operators.\footnote{As we mentioned above, in a more general case one needs to measure the sum of single-mode operators over the transverse directions and additional quantum numbers, \mbox{eqs.~\eqref{pdfgen}-\eqref{numberoperator}} below.
+One of the benefits of the LF formulation of QFT for quantum simulation is the simple form of measurement operators.
+This is due to the fact that one can calculate various observables directly from the LF wave function~\cite{BRODSKY1998299}.
+The determination of PDFs values at a fixed total light-front momentum $K$ can be accomplished by estimation of single-mode operators,as can be seen from eq.~\eqref{pdfour}.\footnote{As we mentioned above, in a more general case one needs to measure the sum of single-mode operators over the transverse directions and additional quantum numbers, \mbox{eqs.~\eqref{pdfgen}-\eqref{numberoperator}} below.
 This only changes the complexity polynomially.} This task can be performed efficiently on a quantum computer.
-For the direct schemes, eq.~\eqref{numberoperatorsour} could be written simply as a sum over projectors on the qubit registers corresponding to the occupancies of modes of momentum $\Moden$.

-In the compact scheme, we also wish to construct an operator whose eigenstates are the compact Fock states, and whose eigenvalue for a particular Fock state is the occupation of a particular mode $\Moden$.
+For the direct mappings, eq.~\eqref{numberoperatorsour} could be written simply as a sum over projectors on the qubit registers corresponding to the occupancies of modes of momentum $\Moden$.
+For the compact mappings, we also wish to construct an operator whose eigenstates are the compact Fock states, and whose eigenvalue for a particular Fock state is the occupation of a particular mode $\Moden$.
 The task is more complicated for the compact encoding, because a particular momentum mode is not always encoded in the same register of qubits, but it is still efficiently tractable.
 In brief, if we wish to extract the occupancy of a momentum mode $\Moden$, then on each register that encodes a mode $n_{j}$ and its occupation $\occ_j$ we must perform a locally-controlled operation that adds $\occ_j$ to a fixed ancillary register if and only if $n_{j}=\Moden$.
 After performing this task on the fermions, antifermions, and bosons, the ancillary register will encode the total occupation of $\Moden$, which we can then simply read out.
 This method is efficient.
 By employing a slightly more complicated scheme, we can further improve the efficiency of this operation; details are given in App.~\ref{occupationmeasurement}, and the resulting number of CNOTs and single-qubit operations required is $\widetilde{O}(\sqrt{K}+\bitprec)$ for $\bitprec$ bits of precision.